gregversteeg/LinearCorex/README.md

 we are able to optimize it exactly in the linear case.
 It turns out that the optima of this objective may have an undesirable property: information about the X_i's can be stored "synergistically" in the latent factors.
 In other words, to predict a single variable you need to combine info from all the latent factors.
-Therefore, we add a constraint that the solutions should be non-synergistic (latent factors are individually informatitve about each variable X_i).
+Therefore, we add a constraint that the solutions should be non-synergistic (latent factors are individually informative about each variable X_i).
 This also recovers the property of the original lower bound formulation from AISTATS that each latent factor has a non-negative added contribution towards TC.
 (And it helps recover/surpass the results of the information sieve.)